earthscopeoceans/tools/README.md

 # tools
-Scripts running on the MERMAID data server
+Scripts running on the MERMAID data server.
+Written by OSEAN SAS.